azhry/nextjs-starter/README.md

 `

 ## Integrate with Firebase Analytics
-This starter code has Firebase Analytics installed for you, with web vital metrics being logged to firebase on `pages/_app.js`.
+This starter code also has Firebase Analytics installed for you, with web vital metrics being logged to firebase on `pages/_app.js`.
-You must provide your firebase configurations on `.env.development` or `.env.production` file like this `
+You must provide your firebase configurations on `.env.development` or `.env.production` file like this

 <pre>
 NEXT_PUBLIC_FIREBASE_API_KEY=&lt;Your firebase API KEY&gt;
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=&lt;Your firebase AUTH DOMAIN&gt;